zklaus/conda-forge.github.io/docs/maintainer/infrastructure.md

 ## How package building interacts with infrastructure

-Packages in Conda-forge are always built through CI.
+Packages in conda-forge are always built through CI.
-However, when a new package enters Conda-forge for the first time, it does so via a pull request in the [`staged-recipes` repository](#staging-area-for-recipes), whereas every new build of the package after that is built in its repository, the so-called feedstock.
+However, when a new package enters conda-forge for the first time, it does so via a pull request in the [`staged-recipes` repository](#staging-area-for-recipes), whereas every new build of the package after that is built in its repository, the so-called feedstock.
 Both places use slightly different CI setups and interact with the infrastructure accordingly.
 Hence, we first describe the interaction at the start of a new package and then for existing packages in their respective feedstocks.